Get dyslexia and SpLD support

 "I now see my study skills tutor most weeks for an hour or two depending on what work I have on.
 Those first few sessions were about making sure I was organising my notes in the best format I could and that I had a good revision strategy.
 We then went on to do a lot of work on planning essays."

-If you think that you have an Specific Learning Difficulty (SpLD) or Attention Deficit and Hyperactivity Disorder (ADHD), support may be available to help you with studying.
+If you think that you have an Specific Learning Difficulty (SpLD), support may be available to help you with studying.